VictorOblate/Pulse-ls/GET-STARTED.md

-# 🎉 NewsHub - Complete News Platform
+# 🎉 Pulse LS - Complete News Platform

 ## 📦 What You Have